rtanglao/resume/README.md

 ## Experience

-### Mozilla Corporation
+### Firefox Support Analyst & Support Release Manager, Mozilla Corporation

 - Vancouver, BC (the rest of the support team was in the USA, Europe and Asia)
 - January 2016 - August 2020
-- Firefox Support Analyst & Support Release Manager

 As support analyst, I improved Mozilla and Firefox products (Firefox for Android; Firefox for Desktop: Windows, Linux, macOS; Firefox Lite; Mozilla VPN; Firefox Reality and more) by collecting and feeding back user insights both manualy and using dashboards to engineering and product.
 As support release manager, I ensured that support was ready for both new and existing products by coordinating user documentation with our content editor, ensuring our support site was ready by working with support site software developers and designers and working with product management and engineering.